-Because RFID tags may be read by unauthorized individuals using tag readers, there are concerns that the improper implementation of RFID technology will compromise users' privacy in the library.1 Researchers have identified serious general concerns about the privacy implications of RFID use, and particular privacy concerns about RFID use in libraries.2 Libraries implementing RFID should use and configure the technology to maintain the privacy of library users.
+Because RFID tags may be read by unauthorized individuals using tag readers, there is the possibility that the improper implementation of RFID technology will compromise users' privacy in the library.
+Researchers have identified serious general concerns about the privacy implications of RFID use and particular privacy concerns about RFID use in libraries.1 Libraries implementing RFID should use and configure the technology to maintain the privacy of library users.

 Protecting user privacy and confidentiality has long been an integral part of the intellectual freedom mission of libraries.
 The right to free inquiry as assured by the First Amendment depends upon the ability to read and access information free from scrutiny by the government or other third parties.
-In their provision of services to library users, librarians have an ethical obligation, expressed in the ALA Code of Ethics, to preserve users' right to privacy and to prevent any unauthorized use of personally identifiable information.
+Librarians have a professional and ethical obligation to preserve a user’s right to privacy and confidentiality, and to prevent any unauthorized use of personally identifiable information.
+This obligation is stated in the Library Bill of Rights, Article VII, and the Code of Ethics of the American Library Association, Article III.
 As always, librarians should follow these principles when adopting any new technology.

 When selecting and implementing RFID technology, librarians should:

 - Use the RFID selection and procurement process as an opportunity to educate library users about RFID technology and its current and future use in the library and society as a whole.
 A transparent selection process allows a library to publicize its reasons for wanting to implement an RFID system while listening to its users and giving them a larger voice in the public debate over RFID technology.

 - Consider selecting an "opt-in" system that allows library users who wish to use or carry an RFID-enabled borrower card to do so while allowing others to choose an alternative method to borrow materials.
 Because some members who share integrated library systems may not wish to implement RFID systems, this option also may be necessary for library consortia.